milkcircle/milkcircle.github.io/_posts/2019-01-21-protagoras.md

 ---

-an infant is, as they say,
-born solipsistic.
+they say infants are born solipsistic.

 and only with additional evidence to the contrary
 do they adopt an appropriate theory of mind,